Sharp semiclassical spectral asymptotics for local magnetic Schr\"odinger operators on $\mathbb{R}^d$ without full regularity: Introduction

-The assumptions on the dimension are needed to ensure convergence of certain integrals. \end{remark} As mentioned above, asymptotics in the case, where $V\in C_0^\infty(\R^d)$, was obtained in \cite{MR1343781}.
-In \cite{MR1412359} sharp asymptotics was also obtained, however the potential was allowed to be singular at the origin but otherwise smooth.
-In \cite{MR2179891} non-smooth potentials are also considered in the presence of a magnetic field.
-Theses results are also given in \cite[Vol IV]{ivrii2019microlocal1}.
-In some cases the results presented in \cite{MR2179891} and \cite[Vol IV]{ivrii2019microlocal1} requires less smoothness than here.
-However, to the knowledge of the author the results presented here do not appear in either \cite{MR2179891} or \cite[Vol IV]{ivrii2019microlocal1}.
+The aim is then to choose the approximating operators such that sharp asymptotics can be obtained for these and then use \eqref{EQ:com_quad_tr} to deduce it for the original operator $A(\hbar)$.
+In the situation we consider, we have a localisation in the trace.
+This implies that we cannot get a relation like \eqref{EQ:com_quad_tr} from the min-max theorem.
+We will instead estimate the difference directly and prove that the traces of our original problem are sufficiently close to the trace when we have inserted the approximation.
 In Section~\ref{sec:Pre} we specify the notation we use and describe the operators we will be working with.
 Moreover, we recall some definitions and results that we will need later.
-In the end of the section we describe how we approximate the non-smooth potential by a smooth potential.
+At the end of the section, we describe how we approximate the non-smooth potential by a smooth potential.

 In Section~\ref{sec:Rough_pseudo_diff_op} we recall some results and definitions on rough $\hbar$-pseudo-differential operators.
 We also prove some specific results for rough Schr\"odinger operators.